BP-H/gptfrenzy/README.md

 All source code in this repository is released under the [MIT License](LICENSE).

-The persona instruction files and deep knowledge files are provided with permission from the individuals portrayed.
-They may be used for non-commercial purposes only unless you obtain explicit permission from the respective creators.
+The MIT license applies **only** to the code.
+The persona instruction files and deep knowledge files are not open sourced.
+They are shared with permission from the people they portray and remain their property.
+Do not copy or reuse these personas without the explicit approval of the individual, even for non‑commercial uses.